Don't you just love all the deep rich flavors of Louisiana-style cooking?

 - Combine all spices together in small bowl for the Cajun rub

 - Dice sweet onion, celery, green pepper and carrot.
-Add 2 Tbsp of salted butter to an oven safe skillet and turn on medium heat.
+Add 2 tablespoon of salted butter to an oven safe skillet and turn on medium heat.

 - Mince garlic.
-Add in 4 Tbsp salted butter and 3 Tbsp of Coconut Flour, stir to combine over medium heat.
+Add in 4 tablespoon salted butter and 3 tablespoon of Coconut Flour, stir to combine over medium heat.
 When the flour is incorporated into melted butter, add your minced garlic.
 Continue to cook for about 2 minutes, stirring frequently.
 Add in Chicken Stock and stir.
 Continue to simmer.

 - Slice Andouille Sausage on the diagonal into about one inch slices.
 Add to skillet.